Austrian Variety List 2022 for agricultural plant species and vegetable species

 The public part of the list of varieties, which can be consulted by anyone, is divided into 5 sections:

 I. Agricultural species (authorised varieties)II.
 Vegetables (authorised varieties) III.
 End of variety authorisation and extension period (agricultural species) IV.
+End of variety authorisation and extension period (vegetables) V. Adress directory

 Within the species or subdivisions of species, varieties are listed in alphabetical order.